-South High Street Area:
+South High Street Area

-Planning permission will be granted for appropriate development in the regeneration area for housing (mostly above ground floor level) small shops, cafés, restaurants, pubs/ bars and offices (A2 ground floor/ B1 above) provided the proposals:
+Planning permission will be granted for appropriate development in the regeneration area for housing (above ground floor level) small shops, cafés, restaurants, pubs/ bars and offices (A2 ground floor/ B1 above) provided the proposals:

-Respect the historic street pattern and take account of the existing townscape character of the area with reference to the Lincoln Townscape Assessment;

-- Ensure existing historic shopfronts are retained and refurbished and where new shopfronts are proposed they shall be designed in accordance with policy LP26: Shop Fronts and Advertisements; and - Take account of and, where appropriate, enhance existing pedestrian and cycle routes.
+- Respect the historic street pattern and take account of the existing townscape character of the area with reference to the Lincoln Townscape Assessment; - Ensure existing historic shopfronts are retained and refurbished and where alterations to ground floor street frontages are proposed they shall be designed in accordance with Policy LP27; and - Take account of and, where appropriate, enhance existing pedestrian and cycle routes.

-Firth Road Area:
+Firth Road Area

-Planning permission will be granted for the appropriate redevelopment of sites in the regeneration area for housing, including accommodation for students, either solely or as part of a mixed use development in association with
+Planning permission will be granted for the appropriate redevelopment of sites in the regeneration area for housing, including accommodation for students, either solely or as part of a mixed use development in association with:

 - Business use (B1);

-- Education and community use (D1); and
+- Education and community use (D1);

-- Small shops/ cafés/ restaurants on the ground floor along the waterfront.
+- Small shops/ cafés/ restaurants on the ground floor along the waterfront; and

+- Leisure.